AcuPinchure/MySite/README.md

 For documentation of each app, see "Apps Documentation" section

-## Fork and deploy
+## Deploy
-If you want to fork this repository and setup your own website.
+If you want to deploy this repository and setup your own website.
 Here's how to do it.

-1. Fork and clone this repository
+1. Clone this repository
 2. Setup python virtual environment
-    ```
+    ```bash
     python -m venv venv

     ./venv/bin/activate